kign/c4wa/etc/doc/language.md

 Not all possible combinations are supported though, like you can't have pointer to an array, etc.

+Any integer type could be `unsigned` (unlike standard C though, primitive type cannot be omitted, `unsigned a` is invalid).
-Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to different pointer size and no alignment in WASM).
+`sizeof` is supported (but may return results different from native C compiler due to different pointer size and alignment rules in WASM).

 `typedef` isn't supported.
 All structures must have a name, and the only way to declare a variable of type `struct` is to use syntax `struct NAME`.
 A `stuct` can have other `struct` as its member or itself as a pointer.